The free group on n generators modulo n+u random relations as n goes to infinity: Determining factors appearing in

 \section{Determining factors appearing in $R$}

 Throughout this section, we assume $S$ is a set of finite groups, $n$ is a positive integer, and $H$ is a finite level $S$ group.
 If $S$ is finite, then we let

 be the fundamental short exact sequence associated to $S$, $n$ and $H$ (see Section~\ref{S:setup}).
 In this section, we will bound which irreducible $F$-groups are possible factors in $R$.
-A finite irreducible $F$-group is characteristically simple and thus, as a group, a direct product $\Gamma^m$ of isomorphic simple groups.
+A finite irreducible $F$-group is characteristically simple (that is, it contains no proper nontrivial characteristic subgroups) and thus, as a group, a direct product $\Gamma^m$ of isomorphic simple groups.
 First, when the group $H$ is fixed, Lemma~\ref{L:HfactR} will bound the possible power $m$ for factors in $R$.
 For fixed $S$, Corollary~\ref{C:nonewsimple} will then bound the possible simple group $\Gamma$ for factors in $R$.
 We take a slightly longer than necessary route to Corollary~\ref{C:nonewsimple} because along the way we will develop the technology to prove Corollary~\ref{C:CfpFin}, which will later be critical in Section~\ref{S:cntadd} for our proof of countable additivity of $\mu_u$.

 \begin{lemma} Let $(E, \pi)$ be an $H$-extension such that $G=\ker \pi$ is a finite irreducible $E$-group.
 Then $G$ is isomorphic to $\Gamma^m$ for some finite simple group $\Gamma$ and $m\leq |H|$. \end{lemma}